Kroenke Sports & Entertainment: Sports teams

 On April 10, 2011, it was reported that KSE was in advanced talks to complete the takeover of Arsenal.
-The following day, it was announced that KSE increased its shareholding in Arsenal to 62.89% by purchasing the stakes of Danny Fiszman and Lady Nina Bracewell-Smith, and agreed to make an offer for the rest of the club at £11,750 per share, valuing the club at £731M.
+The next day, it was announced that KSE increased its shares in Arsenal to 62.89% by purchasing the stakes of Danny Fiszman and Lady Nina Bracewell-Smith, and agreed to make an offer for the rest of the club at £11,750 per share, valuing the club at £731M.
 In August 2018, KSE completed the purchase of Arsenal Holdings after buying the remaining shares held by Alisher Usmanov.
 This took KSE's shareholding above 90% which necessitated de-listing the club from stock exchanges and initiating compulsory purchase of all remaining shares in the club.
 Upon completion of the compulsory purchase KSE owned the Premier League and FA Womens Super League teams and associated real estate, including the Emirates Stadium.

 Esports

 In late 2017, KSE developed an esports team franchise in the newly founded Overwatch League, named the Los Angeles Gladiators, that began their inaugural season later that year on December 6.

-In August 2019, Activision Blizzard announced that KSE had bought a franchise slot in the upcoming franchised Call of Duty League.
-Like the company's Overwatch League franchise, the franchise is based in Los Angeles and is known as the Los Angeles Guerrillas.
+In August 2019, Activision Blizzard announced that KSE had bought a franchise slot in the upcoming Call of Duty League (a franchise league).
+Like the company's Overwatch League franchise, the franchise was based in Los Angeles and known as the Los Angeles Guerrillas.

 In November 2021, KSE rebranded their esports division as "The Guard", fielding a roster in the first-person shooter game, VALORANT.
-On 22 February 2023, "The Guard" laid off all employees in their content, social, talent, and creative teams.
+On February 22, 2023, "The Guard" laid off all employees in their content, social, talent, and creative teams.
+On August 29, 2023, "The Guard" parted ways with their Valorant team, marking their exit from competitive Valorant esports.
+The Los Angeles Gladiators later folded after the end of the 2023 Overwatch League season, along with the league itself.
+In September 2024, the Los Angeles Guerrillas were sold to French esports organization Gentle Mates, with the announcement of the sale made on December 4 prior to the start of the 2025 Call of Duty League season.